Keep these new homeowner tips in mind as you continue your journey to homeownership.

 6. Understand the difference between home improvements and home repairs

-Regrettably, not all home expenses are evaluated equally when determining the value of your home.
-Repairs are considered part and parcel of homeownership by the IRS, as they retain the home’s original value while not adding to it.
+Regrettably, not all home expenses carry the same weight when determining the value of your home.
+The IRS considers repairs part and parcel of homeownership, as they retain the home’s original value while not adding to it.
 This may not always appear to be the case.

 For instance, if you got a foreclosure and had to repair a lot of damaged systems, the home is worth more once you replace these items.
 The IRS doesn’t care because you earned a discount on the purchase price because of those damages.